microsoft/nni/docs/en_US/NAS/Proxylessnas.rst

 Usage
 -----

-To use ProxylessNAS training/searching approach, users need to specify search space in their model using `NNI NAS interface <NasGuide>`__\ , e.g., ``LayerChoice``\ , ``InputChoice``.
+To use ProxylessNAS training/searching approach, users need to specify search space in their model using `NNI NAS interface <NasGuide.rst>`__\ , e.g., ``LayerChoice``\ , ``InputChoice``.
 After defining and instantiating the model, the following work can be leaved to ProxylessNasTrainer by instantiating the trainer and passing the model to it.

 .. code-block:: python